 Lacan-ha Lacandon jungle and its inhabitants

-Nichim tours gave me the opportunity to visit the Lacan-ha Lacandon jungle and its inhabitants in Mexico.
-I was not familiar with the word Lacandon jungle until I was offered a 3 day trip there in May 2011.
-And it was one of my best time spent in Mexico.
+I was lucky enough to have an opportunity to visit the Lacan-ha Lacandon jungle and its inhabitants in Mexico.
+I was not familiar with the place called the ”Lacandon jungle” until I was offered a 3 day trip there back in May 2011.
+And it was one of the best experiences I had in Mexico.

-Lacandon jungle is the biggest rainforest in North America.
-It stretches from the Mexican state of Chiapas to the Yucatan peninsula and Northern Guatemala.
-It is the home of lots of different species, including trees, jaguars, butterflies, birds and howler monkeys among them.
-I’m both happy and upset about not having met a jaguar there, but at least did see many lovely butterflies, played with howler monkeys and got energy from 1,500 tree species.
+Lacandon rainforest stretches from the Mexican state of Chiapas to the Yucatan peninsula and Northern Guatemala.
+It is home of lots of different species, such as trees, then jaguars, butterflies, birds and howler monkeys.
+I’m both happy and upset about not having a chance to meet a jaguar there.
+However, I did see many lovely butterflies, played with howler monkeys and got energy from 1,500 tree species.

 Lacandon jungle is still mostly inhabited by Lacandon Maya, descendants of the ancient Maya people, who speak their own version of Mayan language.